seandstewart/bardly/pending/romances/pericles/11-player.md

 withal, and defy the surgeon?

 **Bawd**
-We have here one, sir, if she would -but there never
+We have here one, sir, if she would--but there never
 came her like in Mytilene.

 **LYSIMACHUS**